ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 A [persistence cache pool](../cache/persistence_cache.md#persistence-cache-configuration) and a [session handler](../sessions.md#session-handlers) can be added to the cluster.

+In the following examples,

-The same service will be used to store both persistence cache and sessions.
+- the same service will be used to store both persistence cache and sessions,

-The session handler will be set on Symfony side.
-TODO: It's possible to set session handlers on [PHP/PHP-FPM side](https://www.php.net/manual/en/session.configuration.php#ini.session.save-handler); Still, is this remark relevant?
+- the session handler will be set on Symfony side, not on PHP side.

 ### Install Redis